Overview

 }

-Templates defined with template can also be used as a base layout for component classes - just use the template returned from template as a class decorator.
+Templates defined with template can also be used as a base layout for component classes - just use the template returned by template as a class decorator.

 @template(